Use a Rich Text Element (RTE) to create long-form content.

-Same goes for creating block quotes.
+The same goes for creating block quotes.

-When your text cursor is on a new line, a plus button appears.
+When your text cursor is on a new line, a “plus” button appears.
 Clicking this button reveals an insert menu with options to add images, videos, other rich media, custom code, and bulleted or numbered lists.

 All media elements in the RTE are responsive and will respect the aspect ratio of the content.
 YouTube, Vimeo, and Dailymotion video support has been enhanced to allow custom start times.
 Here’s a list of some of the supported rich media types:

-The insert menu now includes a button to add custom code.
+The insert menu includes a button to add custom code.

-The quickest way to add a numbered list is by typing an integer followed by a period (eg. 1. , 3. or 10. ) followed by a space.
-This is useful especially when you want to continue a numbered list after you’ve added some media in between the list items.
-Just type the next number (eg. 4.) followed by a period and a space.
+To create numbered lists, you can use the insert menu or type an integer followed by a period and a space (e.g., 1. , 3. , 10. ).
+This is especially useful when you want to continue a numbered list after you’ve added some media between the list items – you can type the next number in the sequence, followed by a period and a space.

-You can paste in rich content from other sites or from a word processor like Google Docs.
+You can paste in rich text content from other sites or from a word processor like Google Docs.
 All formatting and links will be pasted within the rich text element.
 Images will also be imported on paste when pasting in a rich text element in the Designer or in a rich text field of a CMS item in the Collection manager detail view (both in the Designer and the Editor).

 RTE elements inherit their styling from their respective HTML tags.
 The simplest way of styling elements in an RTE is by selecting the nested element and styling its tag.

-If the RTE is activated — i.e. you’re typing or adding content inside, you won’t be able to select the individual elements inside.
-To deactivate the RTE, press ESC.
-Now, you’ll be able to select the elements nested within the RTE to style them.
+If the RTE is activated — i.e., you’re typing or adding content inside the RTE –– you won’t be able to select the individual elements inside.
+To deactivate the RTE, press Escape.
+Then, you’ll be able to select the elements nested within the RTE to style them.

 Adding a class to the Rich Text element will allow you to create unique text styles for just that RTE instance.
 Styling these nested tags will make sure that only elements in an RTE with the same class applied will be affected.
 Follow these steps:

-To style a connected RTE, it’s recommended to disconnect (unbind) it from the field, style the nested elements, and then re-connect (bind) it.
+To style a connected RTE, it’s recommended to disconnect (unbind) it from the rich text field, style the nested elements, and then re-connect (bind) it.
 If you just want to apply a class on a connected RTE, you can do that without disconnecting it.
 Learn more about dynamic rich texts.